 When it comes to performing Outside Air Optimization the first decision that must be made is will the system complies with ASHRAE Standard 62.1 Ventilation for Acceptable Indoor Air Quality or California Title 24.
 If so, those standards require extensive knowledge of the area served, and calculations will be required to perform outside air control to those standards.
 If compliance to those standards is desired, we recommend looking at ASHRAE Guideline 36 High-Performance Sequence of Operations for HVAC because it gives some good guidance on what is required and how to achieve compliance for several equipment types.

-If compliance with ASHRAE Standard 62.1 or later or California Title 24 is not required, then outside air optimization can potentially be somewhat easy and straight forward.
+If compliance with ASHRAE Standard 62.1 or later or California Title 24 is not required, then outside air optimization can potentially be straightforward.

 Outside Air Systems – Air Conditioning Systems and Sensible Heat

-Air conditioning systems use energy to relocate heat (move the heat from inside to a place we do not care about) and there are two types of heat that it relocates.
+Air conditioning systems use energy to relocate heat (move the heat from inside to outside) and there are two types of heat that it relocates.

 Sensible heat requires less energy to relocate than humidity because of the latent heat released when it goes through a state change to be converted from a gas (grains of moisture in the air or water vapor) to a liquid (condensate) so it can be removed.

-To convert the water vapor in the air you must condense it out by passing it across a surface that is cold enough (at or below the dew point) to cause condensate (water) to form (like on the mirror in the bathroom when you take a hot shower, or a window on a cold winter day).
+To convert the water vapor in the air you must condense it out by passing it across a surface that is cold enough (at or below the dew point) to cause condensation (water) to form (like on the mirror in the bathroom when you take a hot shower, or a window on a cold winter day).
 Condensation occurs when the air is cooled causing it to compress to the point where it reached 100% relative humidity and it can no longer hold the grains of moisture (like squeezing a sponge).
 When a vapor changes to a liquid, it gives up heat.
-This is latent heat is because energy is required to change the vapor into liquid and not from lowering the temperature.
+This is called latent heat because energy is required to change the vapor into liquid.
 All air conditioning units usually affect both latent and sensible heat, assuming the evaporator coil (indoor coil) is below the dewpoint.

 Free Cooling with Air Conditioning Systems

-Depending on the area of the country (climate zone) where the building resides, minimizing the induction of outside air can save energy because the availability of “Free Cooling” available by using cool outdoor air is minimal.
-These areas are mostly along the gulf coast where the humidity levels are usually high and since humidity is latent heat an AC system is required to remove moisture.
+Depending on the area of the country (climate zone) where the building resides, minimizing the induction of outside air can save energy.
+“Free Cooling” is limited because it is more available in dry cool climates.
+“Free Cooling” is less available in areas along the gulf coast where the humidity levels are usually high.
+Since humidity is latent heat, AC systems are required to remove moisture.